als244/ml_dataflow/README.md

 **Training Overview & Terminology**:

 The training is set up so that there are multiple *rounds* of forward+bwd before an optimizer step (i.e. gradient accumulation).
+The demo trains for 10 steps.
 The number of rounds per-step is set to be the minumum (lowest global batch size) that ensures the step overhead will be below a threshold.
 Within a round, there are multiple *chunks*.
 A minimum chunk size is set to ensure high arithmetic intensity.
 Each chunk is either packed with multiple sequences (if they are short) or a portion of a longer sequence.
 The number of chunks within a round is determined such that for a given layer, the total bytes of activations saved from the foward pass is approximately the total bytes of the layer weights (or is the total number of chunks for a single sequnce in case of long-context).
 Every chunk is proccesed for a layer, before the first chunk starts upon the next layer.
 During backwards pass, the chunks are processed in reverse order.

+The input data is the first 65536 tokens of Harry Potter.
+If you select a sequence length longer than this than the original sequence will wrap around an repeat until your set seqlen is reached.

 4b. *Profile the training*